 The Produce

 The sun was peeking through the clouds as we made our way over to the produce area.
-Fruits and vegetables perfectly waxed and boxed were towering in all corners.
+Fruits and vegetables, perfectly waxed and boxed, were towering in all corners.
 Again, the hygiene was incredible.
-Fruit shops all around the city would soon be supplying their neighbourhoods with the bounty before us– but I found myself missing that disorderly market feel.
+Fruit shops all around the city would soon be supplying their neighborhoods with the bounty before us—but I found myself missing that disorderly local market feel.

 The Feast

-- It is the biggest perishable foods market in Europe
+- It's the biggest perishable foods market in Europe.

-- Over 20,000 people work at Mercamadrid each day
+- Over 20,000 people visit or work at Mercamadrid each day.

-- Over 17,000 vehicles make their way in and out of the market daily
+- Over 15,000 vehicles make their way in and out of the market daily.

-- The products sold at Mercamadrid reach 12 million consumers
+- The products sold at Mercamadrid reach more than 12 million consumers.

 Charlie